 Regardless of what detox drink manufacturers claim, there is no guaranteed way to pass a urine test with a low enough level of THC to go undetected.
-If you use weed and have an impending drug test, you can try some rapid-fire THC detox methods, but none are guaranteed to work.
+If you use marijuana and have an impending drug test, you can try some rapid-fire THC detox methods, but none are guaranteed to work.

 A popular emergency remedy involves drinking a concoction of fruit pectin and Gatorade around two hours before a test.
 Follow it with two more bottles of water and B-vitamins.
 Perhaps you can boost your chances further by adding zinc, papain, and aspirin to the mix, but these may not be effective depending on the kind of test it is.
-A lot of conventional detox methods are unhealthy, while others are downright dangerous and idiotic.
+Many conventional detox methods are unhealthy, while others are downright dangerous and idiotic.

 A genuinely effective THC detox could take weeks, depending on how much marijuana you use.
 Abstinence is essential and more effective when combined with increased water intake, exercise, and a healthier diet.